 Lastly you will take a closer look at the decoders and rules involved in the detection of your “attack”.

 Using a Windows Remote Desktop client, attempt to log in as user “george” to your Windows Agent instance eight times in a fairly small time window.

-On Kibana, go to [Security events], search for “george” and then click on [Discover] on the top right corner.
+On the Wazuh dashboard, go to [Security events], search for “george” and then click on [Discover] on the top right corner.